Subscribe to our mailing list

-Kalaw feels decidedly less chaotic than much of the country.
+Kalaw is less chaotic than much of the country.
 The central market is buzzing without being chaotic, busy but not stifling.
-Pa’O bags and other ethnic goods can be purchased here, as can as a reviving bowl of Shan noodles for breakfast.
-For lunch and supper Kalaw specialises in Indian cuisine due to the large number of descendants of the rail workers the British employed from India and Nepal in the colonial era.
+Pa’O bags and other goods from the hills can be purchased here, as can a reviving bowl of Shan noodles for breakfast.
+For lunch and supper Kalaw specializes in Indian cuisine due to the large number of descendants of the rail workers the British employed from India and Nepal in the colonial era.

-Kalaw also has its own Shwe Umin Golden Cav Pagoda.
+Kalaw also has its own Shwe Umin Golden Cave Pagoda.
 Not as famous as that in nearby Pindaya, locals will humbly tell you that it is not very large at all; however it is likely to prove larger than the majority of caves that most visitors have been to, and with its dazzling collection of Buddha Images, far more spectacular too.
-The locals’ modesty coupled with the curling shape of the cave leads one to habitually approach ‘false ends’, before turning a corner to find yet another sparkling cavern reveal itself.
+The locals’ modesty coupled with the curling shape of the cave leads one to habitually approach false ends, before turning a corner to find yet another sparkling cavern reveal itself.

 Visitors to Kalaw should stop by the Nee Paya, walking up the stairs as opposed to driving up to the top.
 In this monastery there is a bamboo Buddha Image that is said to have survived unscathed the flames of a fire that burnt to the ground the village it was housed in 500 years ago.

 Small groups are taken around the camp and allowed to feed and bathe the elephants.
-The management at the Green Hill Valley Elephant Camp insist that their first concern, always, is the well-being of the elephants, not the satisfaction of tourists.
+The first concern for the management at the Green Hill Valley Elephant Camp is the well-being of the elephants: this camp is about education, not entertainment.
 For that reason, if and when you visit the camp, riding an elephant may not be possible.
 However, feeding them certainly will be.
 As the staff like to joke, ‘An elephant only eats one meal a day.
 But the meal lasts 24 hours!’

 With the camp as your starting point you can hike up into the hills and back to Kalaw ending up at the Thein Taung Pagoda (Cloudy Mountain Pagoda), offering optimum views over the town.
-Longer and more immersive two to three-day treks are possible where guides can lead you to surrounding villages of the Danu, Pa’O, the Silver Palaung (as opposed to the Golden Palaung in Kyaing Tong at the far east of Shan State) and Taung Yoe.
+Longer and more immersive two to three-day treks are possible where guides can lead you to surrounding villages of the Danu, Pa’O, the Silver Palaung and Taung Yoe.